sofixa/terraform-provider-solidfire/website/docs/r/volume_access_group.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the SolidFire volume access group.
 * `volumes` - (Optional) The IDs of the SolidFire volumes to add to the SolidFire volume access group.
+* `attributes` - (Optional) List of name-value pairs of volume access group attributes.

 ## Attributes Reference

 The following attributes are exported in addition to the arguments listed above:

 * `id` - The unique identifier for the volume access group.
-* `initiators` - Any initiators tied to the volume access group.